Kotlin/dataframe/docs/StardustDocs/topics/gradleReference.md

     name = "MyName"
 }
 ```

-If you want to change default package for all schemas:
+If you want to change the default package for all schemas:

 ```kotlin
 dataframes {
     packageName = "org.example"
     // Schemas...
 }
 ```

 Then you can set packageName for specific schema exclusively:

 ```kotlin
 dataframes {
     // output: build/generated/dataframe/main/kotlin/org/example/data/OtherName.Generated.kt